-NOTE: Since about 2003, the average global surface air temperature is steadily drifting away in positive direction from the average satellite temperature, meaning that the surface records show warming in relation to the troposphere records.
-The reason(s) for this is not entirely clear, but can presumably at least partly be explained by the recurrent administrative adjustments made to the surface records (see p.
+NOTE: Since about 2003, the average global surface air temperature has been drifting away in positive direction from the average satellite temperature, meaning that the surface records show warming in relation to the troposphere records.
+The reason(s) for this is not entirely clear but can presumably at least partly be explained by the recurrent administrative adjustments made to the surface records (see p.
 7-8).

-Global air temperature linear trends updated to December 2016
+Global air temperature linear trends updated to March 2018